TobleroneBill/2DBallV1/README.md

 <p>
 Uploading as proof of trying, think I should do a blog, but this came up pretty out of nowhere as it was supposed to be for a games jam.
-Got too interested in vetor maths and physics, so I basically spent the whole time just figuring out how to make realistic ball movement.
+Got too interested in vector maths and physics, so I basically spent the whole time just figuring out how to make realistic ball movement.
 The main issue is that at certian angles, the ball doesn't move realistically due to how I made the velocity work These are 2 independant x and y velocity values which get added per tick, so to fix I basically need to get normalised angle to the mouse and a single velocity value, then make the ball move in the normalised direction, by either using rotations or probably some Dot Product stuff that I haven't got to grips with yet.